-After their star turn, Johan and Martin spent two and a half months in an anti-terrorist prison, before being transferred to the notorious Kaliti Prison in Addis Ababa.
+Johan and Martin spent two and a half months in an anti-terrorist prison before being transferred to the notorious Kaliti Prison in Addis Ababa.
 They had been charged on a number of counts of terrorism.
 By embedding with the ONLF Martin and Johan became, in the eyes of the Ethiopian authorities, terrorists themselves.

 "We heard other prisoners being tortured," Martin recalls.
-"We heard the screams and also realised there was a pattern to them: at the beginning they were very loud and then you could hear body-on-body contact and in the end they were silent...
-Had we been Ethiopian journalists, we would have been tortured or shot in the desert".
+"We heard the screams and also realized there was a pattern to them: at the beginning they were very loud and then you could hear body-on-body contact and in the end they were silent...
+Had we been Ethiopian journalists, we would have been tortured or shot in the desert."

-For Martin though, "the worst thing was not the lack of food, or the violence or that people died and were carried out feet-first, the worst thing was that you were afraid to speak.
+For Martin though, "The worst thing was not the lack of food, or the violence or that people died and were carried out feet-first, the worst thing was that you were afraid to speak.
 Every night we had to watch Ethiopian state television and people who talked politics were taken away.
 Our conversations became more and more rudimentary.
 It got under your skin.
-You would wake up in the middle of the night, covered in sweat, wondering if you'd said something bad about the government".
-This internalising of totalitarianism has not left them.
-"Even speaking to you, I'm thinking about how you might use it against me", Johan says.
+You would wake up in the middle of the night, covered in sweat, wondering if you'd said something bad about the government."

 A few months into their ordeal, Johan and Martin were taken to court.
-"Everyone knew that the trial was a play – that it was a piece of theatre.
-And we had to play it as good actors because if we didn't, they'd give us a higher sentence and would find it harder to get a pardon", remembers Johan.
+"Everyone knew that the trial was a play—that it was a piece of theater.
+And we had to play it as good actors because if we didn't, they'd give us a higher sentence and would find it harder to get a pardon," remembers Johan.
 Still, they were sentenced to 11 years in prison.

-Martin and Johan were eventually given a pardon when, as Martin says, "Ethiopia realised that it was beginning to cost more than it takes to have two international journalists locked up in the Kaliti prison".
+Martin and Johan were eventually given a pardon when, as Martin says, "Ethiopia realized that it was beginning to cost more than it takes to have two international journalists locked up in the Kaliti prison."
 On their release, they gave an interview to Ethiopian state television in which they laid it on thick, thanking the government and admitting to being terribly wrong about what they'd done.
-"To be honest, the Ethiopian government played us really good", Johan says.
+"To be honest, the Ethiopian government played us really good," Johan says.